deufrai/als/content/en/docs/v0.7/user-guide/_index.md

 stack
 : Set of subs stacked since the start of the session

+stacking
+: Generation of an image containing the result of the pixel-to-pixel sum or average of a set of calibrated subs

 sub
 : Image captured by your acquisition system